Controlled Retrieval-augmented Context Evaluation for Long-form RAG

 \subsection{Retrieval-augmented Context}

 Here we focus on the retrieval context as the important bottleneck in the long-form RAG pipeline.
 Formally, given an open-ended query $x$, a typical RAG pipeline is defined as:

-$RA_\theta$ denotes the retrieval modules that augment retrieval context $Z$ from an external knowledge source $\mathcal{K}$ (i.e., a corpus), and $G$ is a LLM generator that input with the query $x$, retrieval context $Z$ and a task-specific instruction prompt $I$, to generate the final long-form RAG result $y$.
-Particularly, we argue that the quality of retrieval context is a key limitation for achieving optimal RAG results and propose an evaluation framework to diagnose it.
+$RA_\theta$ denotes the retrieval modules that augment the retrieval context $Z$ from an external knowledge source $\mathcal{K}$ (i.e., a corpus), and $G$ is a LLM generator that takes as input a query $x$, retrieval context $Z$, and task-specific instruction prompt $I$ to generate the final long-form RAG result $y$.
+Particularly, we argue that the quality of the retrieval context is a key limitation for achieving optimal RAG results and propose an evaluation framework for it.

-\paragraph{Answerability measured by sub-questions.} To assess retrieval context quality beyond relevance-based ranking, we adopt question-based evaluation~\cite{Eyal2019-rj, Sander2021-lg}.
+\paragraph{Answerability measured by sub-questions.} To assess the retrieval context quality beyond relevance-based ranking, we adopt question-based evaluation~\cite{Eyal2019-rj, Sander2021-lg}.
 We assess the content of an arbitrary text $z$ with a diverse set of knowledge-intensive sub-questions $Q=\{q_1, q_2, \ldots, q_n\}$.
 Such diversity enables these questions to serve as a surrogate for evaluating multiple aspects of a query, thereby facilitating explicit diagnosis of underlying concerns such as completeness and redundancy.
 Specifically, we use an LLM to judge how well the text $z$ answers each sub-question and estimate a binary sub-question \emph{answerability} value (answerability, hereafter):

 where $I_{g}$ is a grading instruction prompt similar to the rubrics proposed by~\citet{Dietz2024-iq}.
 The output graded rating is on a scale of 0 to 5 (the prompt is included in Figure~\ref{fig:prompt-judge} in the Appendix~\ref{sec:appendix-1}). $\eta$ is a predefined threshold determining whether the given text-question pair is answerable.
 The threshold analysis is reported in Section~\ref{sec:threshold}.